Fedora/CentOS/RHEL Installation

 Installing Beer Garden

-You’ll have to download our latest RPM.
+You’ll have to download our latest RPM from our GitHub releases section.
 Then install with yum:

 sudo yum install beer-garden